2016-20 RAP Achievements

-- 105 staff, volunteers, Board and service partners have undertaken Banaam’s Cultural Intelligence training
+- Planned, promoted and subsidised 105 staff, volunteers, Board and service partners to undertaken Banaam’s Cultural Intelligence training

-- Supported multiple NAIDOC week events across 3 Shires each year
+- Supported multiple NAIDOC week events across 3 Shires each year, and planned as part of the Tweed Shire NAIDOC event calendar Saltwater Day

 - Mapped Aboriginal programs and organisations in our area and are building relationships across our program areas